The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 What Makes Lightning Dangerous

-Lightning bolds also reach extremely high temperatures of up to 27 700° Celsius (50 000° Fahrenheit.)
-This can lead to serious burn injuries & fatalities but is also responsible for starting deadly fires in urban and rural areas.
+2. Lightning bolts also reach extremely high temperatures of up to 27 700° Celsius (50 000° Fahrenheit).
+This can lead to serious burn injuries & fatalities, but it is also responsible for starting deadly fires in urban and rural areas.

-Lightning strikes are not confined to thunderstorms.
-They also form part hurricanes, occur during volcanic eruptions, and are even produced during large forest fires.
+4. Lightning strikes are not confined to thunderstorms.
+They also form part of hurricanes, occur during volcanic eruptions, and are even produced during large forest fires.

-For lightning to occur, the right atmospheric conditions need to be in place, which justifies a more elaborate explanation that falls outside the scope of this article.
-You can find more in-depth information about lightning in this article
+Lightning requires specific atmospheric conditions, which fall outside the scope of this article.
+You can find more in-depth information about lightning in this article.

 4) Extreme Heat

-Surprisingly, one of the deadliest phenomena that go by almost entirely unnoticed right in front of our eyes is extreme heat.
-One of the reasons this silent killer occurs almost unnoticed is as a result of the time over which it occurs and the absence of warning signs.
+Surprisingly, one of the deadliest phenomena, often overlooked, is extreme heat.
+One of the reasons this silent killer is so dangerous is the extended period over which it occurs and the lack of clear warning signs.

 Conditions are classified as a heatwave when unusually hot temperatures persist for two days or longer.
 These types of events are on the increase largely as a result of global warming.
 It is no surprise then that extreme heat and drought go hand-in-hand.

-(Both are the result of extended periods of solar radiation, as well as the prolonged absence of cold and wet atmospheric conditions.)
+Both are the result of extended periods of solar radiation, combined with the prolonged absence of cold and wet atmospheric conditions.

 What Makes Extreme Heat Dangerous

-The relative quiet and uneventfulness that accompanies a heatwave, combined with little awareness of the immediate danger, allow it to do most of its damage without much notice.
+3. The relative quiet and uneventfulness that accompany a heatwave, combined with little awareness of the immediate danger, allow it to do most of its damage without much notice.

-As more people move to urban environments like cities and other metropolitan areas, the Urban Heat Island Effect contributes and exasperates the effect of an already rapidly warming planet.
+4. As more people move to urban environments like cities and other metropolitan areas, the Urban Heat Island Effect contributes to and exacerbates the effect of an already rapidly warming planet.

 Extreme heat should not be viewed in isolation, as it is usually part of a more extensive system and closely linked to global climate trends.
 It usually takes the form of a heatwave, of which you can find more detailed information in this article.